 SeaConditions is a public service providing weather forecasts at sea.
 Forecasts concerning the Mediterranean Sea are produced by numerical models using satellite observations and in situ data (e.g. opportunity ships and buoys).
 The computation is based on state-of-the-art ocean models, delivering detailed information with high spatial and temporal resolution.
-Forecasts for a time-span of 3 four days and a half, with a time resolution of 6 3 hours for the first two days and a half and of 6 hours for the second two, are produced.
-SeaConditions provides following information:
+Forecasts refer to a time-span of four and a half days, with a time schedule of 3 hours for the first two and a half days and of 6 hours for the second two.
+SeaConditions provides the following information:

 - "sea-forecasts" that is: sea surface temperature, surface currents, significant wave height and direction, wave period and direction;